 In our English lessons and daily story times, we choose engaging, high quality books that allow the children to see and understand the world through different lenses.
 Through these texts, we create opportunities for children to develop spoken language through debate, drama and discussion about the issues raised in the texts.
 We foster an enthusiasm for writing by providing meaningful writing opportunities that allow pupils to write for different purposes and audiences.
 We believe it is important for our pupils’ futures to be able to write confidently in all contexts.

 We are so proud of our children’s work and love showing it off at any given opportunity!
-Our classrooms and corridors are full of wonderful stories, poems and letters.
+Our classrooms and corridors are full of wonderful fiction and non-fiction writing which showcases our grammar and punctuation skills.

 As pupils complete the Read Write Inc. Programme in Year 2, they move onto whole class reading lessons which explore key texts with a focus on comprehension.
 We use VIPERS as a teaching tool to ensure children cover a range of comprehension questions in each reading cycle.
 VIPERS is an acronym to aid the recall of the 6 reading domains as part of the National Curriculum.
 They are the key areas which we feel children need to know and understand in order to improve their comprehension of texts.